elizetavares/elizetavares.github.io/_pages/publications.md

 ## Reference

+with A. Morris and H. McNamee, 'Census of Medieval and Renaissance performance since January 2022], *Research on Medieval and Renaissance Drama* 60 (in preparation)

 with K. A. Thomas, '[Census of Medieval and Renaissance performance since January 2021](/assets/pdf/other/2021-censusRMRD.pdf)', *Research on Medieval and Renaissance Drama* 58 (2021-12-31): 79-106

 '[The Sun Tavern (The Sonne)](https://mapoflondon.uvic.ca/SUNT1.htm)', in *The Map of Early Modern London*, ed.
 J. Jenstad (2020-07-12)